dyhes/zulip/docs/production/upgrade-or-modify.md

 ## Applying changes from `main`

-If you are experiencing an issue that has already been fixed by the Zulip development community, and you'd like to get the fix now, you have a few options.
-There are two possible ways you might get those fixes on your local Zulip server without waiting for an official release.
+If you are experiencing an issue that has already been fixed by the Aloha development community, and you'd like to get the fix now, you have a few options.
+There are two possible ways you might get those fixes on your local Aloha server without waiting for an official release.

 ### Applying a small change